allejo/dodgeball/README.md

 ![Minimum BZFlag Version](https://img.shields.io/badge/BZFlag-v2.4.14+-blue.svg)
 [![License](https://img.shields.io/github/license/allejo/dodgeball.svg)](LICENSE.md)

 Dodgeball is a BZFlag plug-in that introduces a deathmatch-like game mode.
 Each time a player is killed, they respawn in a "jail" and the only way to escape from jail is to kill an enemy tank while you're in jail.
-The team that wins the round is the one that manages to place the rest of the entire team in jail.
+The team that wins the round is the one that manages to place the rest of the enemy team in jail.

 <table>
     <tr>